cits5501/cits5501.github.io/assets/lectures/lect08b--formal.md

 ### Overview

+- Formal methods are maths-based techniques for describing system properties
 - When doing software engineering -- specifying and developing software systems -- the activities done can be done with varying levels of mathematical rigor.
+- Things towards the "more formal" side of this spectrum will tend to get called "lightweight formal methods" or "formal methods".
+- Once a technique is very widely accepted and used, people tend to stop thinking of it as a "formal method", and just call it "programming" or "specification".

+###  Overview

+-   Why use formal methods?
+-   Building reliable software is hard.
+    -   Software systems can be hugely complex, and knowing exactly what a system is doing at any point of time is likewise hard.
+-   So computer scientists and software engineers have come up with all sorts of techniques for improving reliability (many of which we've seen) -- testing, risk management, quality controls, maths-based techniques for reasoning about the properties of software

+###  Overview

+- By *reasoning* about the properties of software -- i.e., proving things about it -- we can get *certainty* that our programs are reliable and error-free
+- \alert{Testing} is *empirical* -- we go out and
+  check whether we can find something (bugs, in this case)
+  - But if we don't find a bug, that doesn't mean that no bugs exist -- we may not have looked hard enough or in the right places.
+- \alert{Formal methods} are based on mathematical *deduction*.

 ### Example

-For instance, we could write a requirement
+We could write a requirement

 - informally, just using natural language, and perhaps tables and diagrams.